Effortless & Delicious: Your Ultimate Guide to Instant Pot Chicken Recipes

 • Stirred into pasta dishes or casseroles

-This one-pot wonder brings together tender chicken and perfectly cooked rice in a rich, creamy sauce.
+This one-pot wonder brings together tender chicken & perfectly cooked rice in a rich, creamy sauce.

 Key points:

-• Sauté your chicken and aromatics first for depth of flavor.
+• Sauté your chicken & aromatics first for depth of flavor.

-• Add the liquid and rice last, ensuring not to stir the rice.
-This helps to prevent the starchy grains from settling on the bottom and triggering the “Burn” notice.
+• Add the liquid & rice last, ensuring not to stir the rice.
+This helps to prevent the starchy grains from settling on the bottom & triggering the “Burn” notice.

 • Use a full-fat liquid like coconut milk or cream cheese at the end of the cooking cycle to create that signature creamy texture.